 Have you ever bought a product only because you trust the brand?
+Those are company branding strategies at work.

 With today's abundance of consumer options, there should be something else except for the great functionality or quality of service that makes your brand stand out.